cockpit4/sdudaemon/README.markdown

 Description
 ===========
 This is a Webscraping project.
-Other solutions found lags features this project combines.
+Other solutions found lag features this project combines.

 - Scraping Framework  : contains everything necessary to download picture and text information.
 - Data adaption       : scripting engine adapting data to fit in a relational database